Kianggg/Kianggg/README.md

 ## About Me

-Here's some more info about me if you'd like to know more:
 - I've taught AP Computer Science and have 2 years of teaching experience 💡
 - I conducted original archival research for my thesis in History at Tufts University 📚
 - I know how to ballroom dance! 💃
 - I got my start in programming by creating mods for _Sid Meier's Civilization V_ 🎮